ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 Interaction terms enable examining whether the relationship between the target and an independent variable changes depending on another independent variable.

 -----

-Linear regression is a supervised learning algorithm, aims to explain the relationship between one (or more) independent variable (s) and a dependent variable (response/target).
-The coefficients (weights) on the independent variables are what the model learns during optimization.
-A linear regression model is trained by either ordinary least squares (OLS) fitting/optimization method or gradient descent.

 A measure to assess the goodness of fit to data is called the coefficient of determination, as it determines how well the numeric predictions approximate the true data points.
 There’s an irreducible error term in the regression equation that collects all the unmodeled parts of the data.